HaxeFoundation/nekovm.org/www/pages/specs.md

 - `continue` and `break` are not allowed outside of a `while` loop.

 - There are a few ambiguous cases when two expressions follow each other (as in `while` and `if`).
-If the second expression is inside parenthesis, it will be parsed as a call of first expression, while such a representation e1 (e2) exists in the AST (the semicolons are optional).
+If the second expression is inside parenthesis, it will be parsed as a call of the first expression, while such a representation e1 (e2) exists in the AST (the semicolons are optional).

-- Arithmetic operations have the following precedences (from least to greatest ):
+- Arithmetic operations have the following precedences (from least to greatest):

 	- assignments
 	- `++=` and `%%--=%%`